SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 So almost all the samples from a distribution can exist inside some band of *typical* log-likelihood values, and there can still exist very low volume regions with higher likelihoods than this band of values.
 But is the converse true?
 Does a sample being in this small band of typical values mean it has the same semantic properties as the training data?

 Unfortunately not.
 Repeating their original experiment but this time evaluating on a dataset of celebrity faces ([CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)) instead of SVHN, we see that almost all of these celebrity faces images are contained in the band of entropy which CIFAR-10 inhabits.
-Revisiting our example of coin-flip strings, a string with .
+Revisiting our example of coin-flip strings, a string with a block of 60 heads followed sequentially by 40 tails would be in the same band of likelihood values as most samples, but has a dissimilar structure.

-Perhaps another definition of novelty is needed.

-- TODO: write on likelihood ratios
+TODO: is this discussion necessary?
+Up until now, I have referred to "novelty" rather than "out-of-distribution" as a descriptor for the samples we are interested in, although the latter is more commonly used when studying this field in practice

+Of course, if we pre-specify a certain out-distribution $q$ that we are interested in discriminating against, then the most powerful test for discriminating against $q$ [will be given by the likelihood ratio](https://en.wikipedia.org/wiki/Neyman%E2%80%93Pearson_lemma) $\log p^{\theta}({\bf x}) - \log q({\bf x}) $[^ren].
+However, with $q$ well-specified our task becomes very close to classification.
+Furthermore, trying to discriminate against any possible out-distribution which is inequal to the model $q \neq p^{\theta}$ will fail due to $q$s which are in a sense close to $p^{\theta}$ [^zhang] (a simple example of this for $p^{\theta}$ trained on all of CIFAR-10 would be to aversarially choose a single class of CIFAR-10 for $q$).

+To avoid these paradoxes, we need to slightly break from the distributional paradigm by:
+- Re-defining our problem as partitioning the data space into samples which are in a sense semantically similar to the training data and those that aren't (for now, we can simply consider pairs of semantically dissimilar image distributions)
+- Explicitly using the fact our model is a learning system instead of a fixed distribution.
+In our example of a block of $60$ heads and a block of $40$ tails, no model constrained to always interpreting the coin tosses as unordered or i.i.d. will be able to capture the novelty here, whereas a model which has learned itself that the training dataset exhibits this structure might be able to *if* we allow it to explore outside its learned parameters.

 #### Primer: representation dependence